 - Dust in the eyes

-If you do experience blurred vision immediately after your cataract surgery, it generally subsides after a few weeks, at which time the majority of cataract surgery patients enjoy 20/40 vision or better.
+If you do experience blurred vision immediately after your cataract surgery, it generally subsides after a few weeks.